mloda docs

 print(_result)

-# We load dependencies. from mloda.user import mloda # Load plugins into namespace # from mloda.user import PluginLoader # plugin_loader = PluginLoader.all() result = mloda.run_all(["age", "weight", "state", "gender"], compute_frameworks=["PyArrowTable", "PandasDataFrame"]) print(result)
+# We load dependencies. from mloda.user import mloda, PluginLoader PluginLoader.all() # Load plugins into namespace so compute frameworks register. _result = mloda.run_all( ["age", "weight", "state", "gender"], compute_frameworks=["PyArrowTable", "PandasDataFrame"] ) print(_result)

 [pyarrow.Table